newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/Examples_queries_TP_1.png)

-To see a particular Touchpoint query, right click on the particular Touchpoint you want to work with, and then click on  "Queries"
+To see a particular Touchpoint query: 1) Right click on the particular Touchpoint you want to work with, and then 2) click on  "Queries".

 ![image](screenshots/touchpoint5.png)